Mattress disposal, recycling and reuse guide

 While this option is usually cheaper than using a private waste removal company, it often takes the council longer to have your mattress picked up and they generally don’t accept as many different waste types.

-If you need your mattress removed quickly, your best option is to use a private waste contractor as they have the fastest response times.
+If you need fast rubbish removal, your best option is to use a private waste contractor as they have the fastest response times.
 If you’re London based, the easiest way to find a nearby licensed waste collector is with LoveJunk.

 Mattresses are disposed of differently to general household waste, and as a result, some skip companies don’t accept them in skips or if they do, they charge extra (around £10-20) for the disposal.
 It’s always worth checking with your skip provider first.
 If you’re only disposing of a mattress, a skip isn’t the best option as it’d be cheaper and easier to use a man & van service to take it away.
 However, if you have enough waste to fill a skip then it’s worth considering.